Letting Go Of Time Suckers

 The first example is a client who lost a deal because the prospect felt they needed a more “serious” company for their project.
 This was the reason they gave my client anyway.
 It turns out my client sent a fun and thoughtful gift that the prospect didn’t appreciate.
 The gift was in no way inappropriate and frankly, most people would have been touched by it.
 For whatever reason, the gift didn’t go over the way it was intended.
 My client was incredibly disappointed in the loss of the deal.
 My client is a fun, out of the box thinker and the prospect isn’t.
 It wasn’t a good fit from the get-go.
 As hard as it is to be told no from a prospect, it’s even worse to get their business and never be able to please them.

-The second example is a client that received an email from a customer that basically said, “It’s not you, it’s me.” and had decided to discontinue their service.
+The second example of time suckers are clients that received an email from a customer that basically said, “It’s not you, it’s me.” and had decided to discontinue their service.
 My client didn’t know what to do or how to take it.
 It’s so easy to spend time and energy trying to figure out what we did wrong or what we could have done differently.
 However, without the other person being candid, all we can do is guess.
 Guessing is a complete time sucker because we’ll never know what the real answer was and more than likely the reason(s) we come up with will always be the worst case scenario.

 So often we feel compelled to want to justify or explain ourselves to the people who just don’t get us.
 Whether it’s my client explaining the intent of her gift, my other client explaining the value of her service or me explaining how I didn’t add the son to my email list, it’s not worth it.
 It’s harder than ever to change people’s minds nowadays and frankly, why should you try.
 When you go into justify mode, people are even more likely to discount what you have to say.
 We are so skeptical as a society.